shaybrow/second-website/README.md

 It took me about 2.5 hours to complete this project and I know a few weeks ago it would have taken much longer.
 I'm confident that given this same assignment again I could complete it in less than 2 hours.

 ### Collaborators

+Partnered with Stephen for pair programming.
+Thanks Stephen!